Free MCP · on-device · nothing uploaded

 "Check the exhibits in this folder and tell me which ones leak."

-The tools
+The free tools

 check_redaction Audit a 'redacted' PDF and report any PII still in the text layer underneath the boxes.